 — Cancellation and Substitution policy —

-At the end of this two-day course, participants will be able to:
+At the end of this one-day course, participants will be able to:

 Trainer(s): Carolyn Shadle & John L. Meyer